miahurst/geomorphon_method_polynyas/README.md

-# geomorphon_method_polynyas
+# Geomorphon Pattern Recognition Algorithm for Detecting Polynyas

-Code for how to use the geomorphon pattern recognition algorithm to identify polynyas from sea ice concentration data
+About: Code for how to use the geomorphon pattern recognition algorithm to identify polynyas from sea ice concentration data.

+Polynyas are areas of open water surrounded by sea ice. they are critical features of polar marine systems due to their role in facilitating ocean-atmosphere heat exchange, deep water formation, nutrient cycling, and biological productivity.
+Current detection methods used to track their extent and distribution, which use sea ice concentration thresholds, are time consuming to use, lack automation, and often fail to capture fine-scale coastal features.

+Within this GitHub repository you will find two sets of code.
+One runs the geomorphon pattern recognition algorithm when you input sea ice concentration tif files, and the other calculates polynyas area using this geomorphon output.